Enhanced quantum emission from a topological Floquet resonance: Sample Characterization and Measuring FDMR

 We experimentally demonstrate the generation and enhancement of entangled photons within our 2D Floquet lattice.
 The lattice is structured with a $10\times 10$ unit cell arrangement and fabricated on a Silicon-on-Insulator (SOI) substrate, incorporating a total of 300 individual ring resonators, see Fig. \ref{Fig2}a.
-Each microring in our design is square-shaped and is designed to achieve efficient power coupling, enabling around $g^2=98\%$ of the power transfer from one microring to the nearest microring.
+Each microring in our design is square-shaped and is designed to achieve efficient power coupling, enabling around $p_c^2=98\%$ of the power transfer from one microring to the nearest microring.
 This design is specifically chosen to achieve the desired anomalous Floquet insulator behavior around the wavelength of 1545 nm.

-Fig. \ref{Fig2}b presents the real-time field distribution for the edge state and FDMR, as measured via a Near-Infrared camera.
-These experimental results demonstrate excellent agreement with the numerical simulations obtained by solving the Schrödinger equation.
-In particular, the edge state exhibits distinct nontrivial light propagation along the boundaries of the lattice.
+Figure \ref{Fig2}b presents the real-time field distribution for the edge state and FDMR, as measured via a Near-Infrared camera.
+These experimental results demonstrate good agreement with the analytical calculations obtained by solving the Schrödinger equation.
+In particular, the existence of the edge state provides evidence of distinct nontrivial light propagation along the boundaries of the lattice.
 By applying a phase shift in a microring located on the bottom edge of the sample, we observe the emergence of the FDMR mode, characterized by a strongly localized field distribution in a loop pattern.